 Radio and CLI Improvements

 New CLI commands radio.rxgain on and radio.rxgain off let you toggle the Low Noise Amplifier directly from the command line.
-This is useful for troubleshooting reception issues or optimizing for environments where the LNA might be overloading on strong nearby signals.
+Useful for troubleshooting reception issues or optimizing for environments where the LNA might be overloading on strong nearby signals.

 Bug Fixes

-Queued packet transmission failure — Some queued packets were silently never getting sent.
-Hard to diagnose because there’s no error — messages just disappear.
+Queued packet transmission failure.
+Some queued packets were silently never getting sent.
+Hard to diagnose because there’s no error.
+Messages just disappeared.
 Fixed.

 Firmware Variant Breakdown